Wahaj-Ali/AwesomebooksES6/README.md

 # 📖 Awesome Books ES6 <a name="about-project"></a>

 **Awesome Books ES6** is a a website to add your favourite awesome books.
 It stores the books and displays them in a list.
-It uses locla storage to store the information of books.
+It uses local storage to store the information of books.
 This project is made up using ES6 syntax.

 ## 🛠 Built With <a name="built-with"></a>